Generalized Automorphisms of Channel Codes: Properties, Code Design, and a Decoder: Preliminaries

 Note that in contrast to most coding literature, we denote vectors as column vectors in order to directly account for matrix-vector operations common in linear algebra.

 For the sake of simplicity, the parameters of the code will be $(n,k)$ and omitted if they are clear from the context.

-A BP decoder is an iterative message passing algorithm over the Tanner graph of the code.
+BP decoding is an iterative message passing algorithm over the Tanner graph of the code.
 Messages are log\--likelihood ratios (LLRs) that are iteratively propagated along the edges and updated in the nodes of the graph \cite{MCT08}.
 Every linear code can be represented by possibly different PCMs or, equivalently, different Tanner graphs.
-Although the code is the same, the BP decoders behave differently since the degrees of the nodes and the short cycles within the Tanner graph mainly dominate their performance.
-For more details on the BP decoder, the interested reader is referred to \cite{MCT08}.
+Although the code is the same, BP decoding behaves differently since the degrees of the nodes and the short cycles within the Tanner graph mainly dominate their performance.
+For more details on BP decoding, the interested reader is referred to \cite{MCT08}.